jaubourg/jquery-deferred-for-node/README.md

-jQuery deferreds for nodejs
+jQuery Deferreds for nodejs
 ===========================
-jQuery deferreds source and unit tests ported verbatim to nodejs using minimal, automated, code transformation.
+jQuery Deferreds source and unit tests ported verbatim to nodejs using minimal, automated, code transformation.

 ### Rationale